G-force: Unit and measurement

 The unit of measure of acceleration in the International System of Units (SI) is m/s2.
-However, to distinguish acceleration relative to free fall from simple acceleration (rate of change of velocity), the unit g (or g) is often used.
+However, to distinguish acceleration relative to free fall from simple acceleration (rate of change of velocity), the unit g is often used.
 One g is the force per unit mass due to gravity at the Earth's surface and is the standard gravity (symbol: gn), defined as 9.80665 metres per second squared, or equivalently 9.80665 newtons of force per kilogram of mass.
 The unit definition does not vary with location—the g-force when standing on the Moon is almost exactly 1/6 that on Earth.

 The unit g is not one of the SI units, which uses "g" for gram.
 Also, "g" should not be confused with "G", which is the standard symbol for the gravitational constant.
 This notation is commonly used in aviation, especially in aerobatic or combat military aviation, to describe the increased forces that must be overcome by pilots in order to remain conscious and not g-LOC (g-induced loss of consciousness).

-Measurement of g-force is typically achieved using an accelerometer (see discussion below in Measurement using an accelerometer).
+Measurement of g-force is typically achieved using an accelerometer (see discussion below in section #Measurement using an accelerometer).
 In certain cases, g-forces may be measured using suitably calibrated scales.
-Specific force is another name that has been used for g-force.

 Acceleration and forces

 The term g-"force" is technically incorrect as it is a measure of acceleration, not force.
-While acceleration is a vector quantity, g-force accelerations ("g-forces" for short) are often expressed as a scalar, with positive g-forces pointing downward (indicating upward acceleration), and negative g-forces pointing upward.
+While acceleration is a vector quantity, g-force accelerations ("g-forces" for short) are often expressed as a scalar, based on the vector magnitude, with positive g-forces pointing downward (indicating upward acceleration), and negative g-forces pointing upward.
 Thus, a g-force is a vector of acceleration.
 It is an acceleration that must be produced by a mechanical force, and cannot be produced by simple gravitation.
 Objects acted upon only by gravitation experience (or "feel") no g-force, and are weightless.

 g-forces, when multiplied by a mass upon which they act, are associated with a certain type of mechanical force in the correct sense of the term "force", and this force produces compressive stress and tensile stress.
 Such forces result in the operational sensation of weight, but the equation carries a sign change due to the definition of positive weight in the direction downward, so the direction of weight-force is opposite to the direction of g-force acceleration: